 State Contracts Generally

 Pursuant to Ark.
 Code Ann. § 19-11-706, any employee who has or obtains any benefit from any state contract with a business in which the employee has a financial interest shall report such benefits to the Director of the Arkansas Department of Finance and Administration.
 This is a continuing obligation to disclose and is not restricted to annual reports each January.
 Forms are available on the Department of Finance and Administration web site.

 Contracts Involving Patents, Copyrights or other Proprietary Information

 Pursuant to Ark.
 Ark.
-Code Ann § 19-11-717, as amended in 2009, no later than January 31 of each year an employee or former employee contracting or receiving benefits under contracts involving patents, copyrights or other proprietary information, shall file with the Secretary of State a disclosure of the type and amount of the contract or benefits received during the previous year.
+Code Ann § 19-11-717, no later than January 31 of each year an employee or former employee contracting or receiving benefits under contracts involving patents, copyrights or other proprietary information, shall file with the Secretary of State a disclosure of the type and amount of the contract or benefits received during the previous year.
 The statute provides for a form to be issued by the Secretary of State, but in the absence of such form an employee may wish to use the form provided by the Department of Finance and Administration for disclosures under 19-11-706.

 Training

-Each faculty or staff member must complete training, available through the ORC, regarding objectivity in research and the institution’s policies for managing significant financial conflicts of interest and disclosure responsibilities prior to engaging in research and at least every four years thereafter, and immediately when any of the following circumstances apply:
+Each faculty or staff member must complete training, available through RSCP, regarding objectivity in research and the institution’s policies for managing significant financial conflicts of interest and disclosure responsibilities prior to engaging in research and at least every four years thereafter, and immediately when any of the following circumstances apply:

-The University of Arkansas revises its FCOI policies or procedures in any manner that affects the requirements of investigators;
+The University of Arkansas revises its COI policies or procedures in any manner that affects the requirements of investigators;

 An individual is new to the University; or

-The University finds that an individual is not in compliance with the Institution’s FCOI policy or CMP.
+The University finds that an individual is not in compliance with the Institution’s COI policy or CMP.

+Sanctions

-Sanctions Failure to comply fully with this policy and with all related University policies and legal requirements concerning conflict of interest and commitment may lead to disciplinary action, including, but not limited to, suspension or termination of research studies or funding or suspension or termination of employment.
+Employment in the service of the University’s land-grant mission and work that complements and builds upon faculty expertise is encouraged by the University.
+However, failure to comply fully with this policy and with all related University policies and legal requirements concerning conflict of interest and commitment may lead to disciplinary action, including, but not limited to, suspension or termination of research studies or funding or suspension or termination of employment.
 Failure to comply may also lead to civil and criminal liability under state and federal law.
 Full compliance includes, but is not limited to, completion of mandatory training, timely and complete submission and updating of all applicable COI disclosures and outside employment authorizations and obtaining any required approvals, as well as full compliance with any management plans.

 Records Retention and Access

 Retention

-Subject to other applicable law or policies, all COI disclosures, outside employment forms, and CMPs shall be retained by the Office of VPRED for a period of three (3) years from the date of approval, provided that, in the case of federally funded research, all materials shall be retained for a period of three (3) years from the end of the final expenditure report.
+Subject to other applicable law or policies, all COI disclosures, outside employment forms, and CMPs shall be retained by RSCP for a period of three (3) years from the date of approval, provided that, in the case of federally funded research, all materials shall be retained for a period of three (3) years from the end of the final expenditure report.
 In the event of litigation or audit prior to record destruction, applicable records shall be retained until litigation or audit findings involving the records have been resolved and final action taken.

 Reporting of Financial Conflicts of Interest to Research Sponsors

 The University shall provide to any research sponsor, if required, a FCOI report regarding any individual’s SFI found by the University to be conflicting and ensure that the University has implemented a management plan.